meza/trance-stack/README.md

 We're only interested in the server-side keys.
 Copy the `API Key` and paste it set the `SPLIT_SERVER_TOKEN` variable in the `.env` file.

+For now, go to the Splits section on your workspace and set up 2 splits:

+- `auth_enabled`
+- `hello_split`

+Make sure to click on them and add new targeting rules!

 Go to the [secrets settings][gh-secrets] and add the Auth0 secrets with the same name as the variables in the `.env` file.